Skip to content

 @SimonSapin SimonSapin changed the title Conversions between integers and byte arrays Tracking issue for the to_bytes and from_bytes methods of integers Apr 11, 2018

-@SimonSapin SimonSapin added C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. and removed C-feature-request Category: A feature request, i.e: not implemented / a PR.
+@SimonSapin SimonSapin added C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC and removed C-feature-request Category: A feature request, i.e: not implemented / a PR.
 S-waiting-on-team Status: Awaiting decision from the relevant subteam (see the T-<team> label). labels Apr 11, 2018

 kennytm added a commit to kennytm/rust that referenced this issue Apr 14, 2018